Neocreb/frontend-eloity-unified-ecosy/README.md

 - [x] Full social feed with post analytics
 - [x] Marketplace with escrow and order management
 - [x] Wallet with Flutterwave integration
-- [x] Freelance platform with contracts and milestones
+- [x] Freelance platform with contracts, milestones, and advanced analytics tools
-- [x] Events and contests with voting
+- [x] Events and contests with voting and live streaming
 - [x] Creator Studio with comprehensive analytics
 - [x] Admin panel with 40+ management pages
-- [x] PWA with offline support
+- [x] PWA with offline support and app installation
 - [x] Notification system with 20+ email types
 - [x] Crypto portfolio tracking
 - [x] Blog with comments and SEO
 - [x] Achievement and rewards system
 - [x] Ad campaign management
-- [x] Privacy, notification, and security settings
+- [x] Privacy, notification, and security settings with "View As" preview
 - [x] Data export (GDPR/NDPR compliance)
 - [x] Terms acceptance on sign-up
 - [x] Startup Showcase with admin review and founder analytics
+- [x] Personal Pages with discovery and follow system
+- [x] Advanced discovery with trending content, users, and hashtags
+- [x] Activity Log with comprehensive audit trail
+- [x] Content Archive and management features
+- [x] User invitation and referral system

 ### 🔜 In Progress
 - [ ] Enhanced offline message queue